 Clearly the shortcomings of the Markov models with their discounting of the previous trends and impacts of earlier states are addressed by the martingale analyses that acknowledge that which has gone before.
 Naturally, in doing so, they multiply the parameters that must be identified, quantified and utilized.
 That process alone may seem daunting, but it is the realm of systems engineers.
 [8]

-One or two paragraphs on why this makes better sense

 Early Findings

-One or two paragraphs on Burns’ dissertation theses
+DOD Program Manager and System Engineers utilizing Quatum Annealers forecasting would be able to monitor Life Cycle costs and achieve Sustainment cost savings by predicting potential Nunn McCurdy threshold breeches earlier in the acquisition cycle.
+Traditional Martingale and Markov M&S analyses will benefit from increased high performance computing power of the Quantum Annealers.

 Merging Simulation and Systems engineering

-Para 3.1 Quantum & DODAF views.
-IE Quantum computing can help the DOD Program Manager navigate through all these views.
+Quantum computing can help the DOD Program Manager navigate through all the required acquisition cycle DODAF system engineering views.
+The DODAF views aid the DOD Program Managers in managing life cycle costs.
+High performance computing capabilities of Quantum Annealers would produce the required views

-ujOne or two paragraphs on what it would take to better integrate SE and simulation

 Use of High Performance Computing

 Mandates for DoD research closely follow the vagaries international events.
 The rapidly changing geopolitical environment imposes a rapidly changing research agenda.
 [9].
 The High Performance Computing (HPC) professionals are in the forefront of these groups being impacted by those changes.
 They are tasked with projecting the future of US weapons, systems, tactics and strategies.
 Using HPC for battlefield simulation leads to experiments in which warfighters in uniform are staffing the consoles during interactive, HPC-supported simulations.
 Experiments to model and simulate the complexities of urban warfare use well-validated entity-level simulations, e.g. Joint Semi-Automated Forces (JSAF) and the Simulation of the Location and Attack of Mobile Enemy Missiles (SLAMEM).
 These need to be run at a scale and resolution adequate for modeling all the convolutions of urban combat.